Della’s story – a true champion’s tale!

 Talking with her owners it is clear the commitment they made to rehabilitating Della:

 I was adamant that Della’s rehab was going to be followed to the letter.
 I really did not expect her to return to agility, but was determined that I was going to do my very best to help her to live a full and active life.
 It was hard work and there were many winter evenings when I really didn’t want to take her out for her final walk, but did – wrapped up against the cold with both of us wearing lots of fluorescent items.
 I sometimes think it took longer to get prepared than it did to walk her!

-Twelve weeks after surgery Della’s final x-rays were taken, her knee had healed, she was comfortable using her leg and her owners were delighted.
+Twelve weeks after surgery Della’s final x-ray images were taken, her knee had healed, she was comfortable using her leg and her owners were delighted.
 The major commitment her owners had made to follow her rehabilitation program to the letter had paid off.
 Although no longer at the fitness level of an agility champion her owners were happy she could run and be a normal dog.

 Now, while this is obviously a happy ending to the story, this particular tale does not end here.
 There are times when miracles do happen, or more accurately, there are times when determination pays off!
 In the months after Della was signed off it was clear she was not happy being a ‘normal’ dog, she yearned to return to what she enjoyed – agility training!

 Della’s owners started by allowing her to return to some basic agility training which Della excelled at.
 A gentle progression through the complexity of work and it was clear Della was skyrocketing towards her previous levels of fitness.
 A varied exercise program focussing on building her core strength and stamina helped prevent any further injuries and with time Della was back to fighting fitness!
 In June 2009 Della returned to top-flight competition and from that point onwards there was no looking back!